gardener/documentation/website/blog/2020-12-03/03/_index.md

 With this mission, we started our quest through the world of Kubernetes and soon found Gardener to be a hot candidate of cluster management tools that seemed to fulfill our demands.
 We quickly got in contact and received a warm welcome from the Gardener community.
 As interested potential adopter, but in the early days of the COVID-19 lockdown, we managed to organize an online workshop during which we got an introduction and deep dive into Gardener and discussed the STACKIT use cases.
 We learned that Gardener is extensible in many dimensions, and that contributions are always welcome and encouraged.
 Once we understood the basic Gardener concepts of Garden, Shoot and Seed clusters, its inception design and how this extends Kubernetes concepts in a natural way, we were eager to evaluate this tool in more detail.

-After this evaluation we were convinced that this tool fulfilled all our requirements - so a decision was made and off we went.
+After this evaluation, we were convinced that this tool fulfilled all our requirements - a decision was made and off we went.

 ## How Gardener was adapted and extended by SKE